mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### MUSCULAR BRIDGING

 Through surgery and a long, painful recovery process lasting 1D weeks, this augment adds thousands of microscopic protein strings to the Traveller’s muscular system.
-Making every muscle stronger and more flexible, this increases the Traveller’s STR and DEX by +1 and movement by +3 metres per Minor Action.
+Making every muscle stronger and more flexible, this increases the Traveller’s STR and DEX by +1 and movement by +3 meters per Minor Action.
 This augmentation is not affected by electromagnetic or detectable by electronic means.

 Augment TL Effect Cost
 Muscular
 Bridging

 13 STR +1, DEX +1,
-movement +3 metres
+movement +3 meters

 Cr250000